 Heimdall: Then let it come!
 We shall meet it with weapons in hand and joy in our hearts!
 Our lives belong to ODIN!

 Too Human is the first game in a planned trilogy developed by Silicon Knights (Eternal Darkness, Blood Omen: Legacy of Kain).
 Originally planned as a four-disc Playstation epic, it shifted consoles to the Nintendo 64 when an exclusive partnership was formed between Silicon Knights and Nintendo.
 That didn't happen either, and plans to release it for Gamecube were similarly set aside when the development house began work on Eternal Darkness.
 After nearly a decade stuck in Development Hell, the game was finally released on Xbox 360 in 2008 to unreasonable expectations and largely mediocre reviews and sales — perhaps due in part to retroactive Hype Backlash (though finicky targeting controls and an unskippable death animation certainly contributed).The plot is a science-fiction take on Norse mythology, with its characters and events forming the basis for human gods, monsters and legends.
 The ∆sir Corporation and its cybernetically enhanced rulers stand watch over what little remains of humanity during the last days of an ongoing war against sentient machines whose motivations are left unclear at best.
-Baldur — seen by the humans as less distant and aloof than his fellow "gods" — leads a hunt for a particularly nasty robot, GRNDL-1, and is drawn into a larger plot tied to the mystery of his wife's death.Much like a few other games originally plannedas part of a trilogy, its poor reception in addition to the fact that Silicon Knights has gone belly-up, has made a Too Human sequel's likelihood just this side of impossible — unfortunate, as it leaves off with many things unresolved.Interestingly, Yahtzee Crowshaw considers this the worst game he's ever reviewed.
+Baldur — seen by the humans as less distant and aloof than his fellow "gods" — leads a hunt for a particularly nasty robot, GRNDL-1, and is drawn into a larger plot tied to the mystery of his wife's death.Much like a few other games originally plannedas part of a trilogy, its poor reception in addition to the fact that Silicon Knights has gone belly-up, has made a Too Human sequel's likelihood range from "Nonexistent" to "Are you fucking kidding me?" — unfortunate, as it leaves off with many things unresolved.Interestingly, Yahtzee Crowshaw considers this the worst game he's ever reviewed.
 Take that as you will.

 This game contains examples of the following tropes: